 The best mileage apps come as part of a suite of mobile workforce management software.
 This software includes an administrative dashboard that streamlines the approval process and provides oversight of drivers.
 A well-designed dashboard will help managers oversee fleet use efficiently.
 Helpful tools include reports that provide productivity insights and data for driver coaching.

 Gas cards are a helpful tool for managing fuel expenses.
 They allow businesses to control fuel purchases, track spending, and simplify accounting.
-Giving employees a credit card for gas is simpler than reimbursing receipts for purchases.
+Giving employees a credit card for gas is simpler than reimbursing them for receipts.
 But fuel cards are also prone to misuse.

-By placing boundaries around the use of a gas card, you can control fuel costs.
+By setting boundaries for gas card use, you can control fuel costs.
 The key is to have a clear set of policies and enforce them.
 Here are some helpful practices to follow when managing a corporate fuel card:

 One of the most challenging aspects of corporate fleet management is fleet compliance.
-Fleet compliance includes policies that increase driver safety, prevent accidents, and encourage productive driving.
+Fleet compliance includes policies that enhance driver safety, prevent accidents, and promote safe driving.
 Strong policies and accountability procedures are necessary to ensure compliance.

 One of the most important tools is the MVR report.
-Utilizing MVR monitoring is a crucial way to prevent accidents and reduce liability in the event of an accident.
+Using MVR monitoring is a crucial way to prevent accidents and reduce liability in the event of one.

-An MVR report (Motor Vehicle Record report) is a document that provides information about a driver's history.
+An MVR (Motor Vehicle Record) report is a document that provides information about a driver's history.
 An MVR report will list any violations or accidents.
 Many businesses understand that reviewing an MVR report can help ensure they are hiring safe drivers.
-But maintaining a responsible fleet requires regular MVR checks as well.
+But maintaining a responsible fleet also requires regular MVR checks.

 Regularly reviewing MVR reports can help reduce risks and enhance safety.
-Performing regular checks of each employee's driving history can provide legal protections as well.
+Conducting regular checks of each employee's driving history can also provide legal protection.

 Responsible fleet oversight means ensuring that all drivers operate vehicles safely.
 If an employee causes an accident, liability can go beyond the insurance claim.
 The victims may try to prove that the employer has committed negligent entrustment.